r-fukutoku/ML410_Project5/index.md

-**Since we aim to minimize the mean square error (MSE) for the better results, I conclude that the Elastic Net achieved the best result compared to  other the variable selection methods such as Ridge, Lasso, Elastic Net, and SCAD.**
+**Since we aim to minimize the mean square error (MSE) for the better results, I conclude that the Elastic Net achieved the best result compared to  other the variable selection methods such as Ridge, Lasso, Elastic Net, and SCAD.
+Elastic Net also has the best L2 value out of all regressions.**